 Click the image to view the cycle:

-Steve Hotchkiss, is the OEMS Local EMS Planner.
-Reach out to him with questions!
+Reach out to Steve Hotchkiss, is the OEMS Local EMS Planner with questions.

 One important component of any LEMSP is performance measures.
 We recognize these are often an unfamiliar concept to many municipal CEOs - below are links to a number of examples to help start the process of including performance measures in your LEMSP:

-Please Note: Some files are in Portable Document Format (pdf).
-You will need Adobe Acrobat Reader in order to view and print the information.
+Please Note: Adobe Acrobat Reader is needed in order to view and print the Portable Document Format (pdf) files.